General VPN FAQs

 7. How to get a VPN?

 Getting a VPN service is simple.
-All you need to do is find the best VPN, select the term length you want, make the necessary payment, and install the VPN application on your device(s).
+All you need to do is find the best VPN service, select the term length you want, make the necessary payment, and install the VPN application on your device(s).
 It should take no more than 10 minutes to successfully set up a VPN and start accessing the internet securely.

 8. What does a VPN hide?